 Luckily for us, we do not live by an American Girl store.
 However, because of that, every time my daughter hears we are going to Chicago, she immediately wants to go here.
 This Chicago store is amazing.
 It is two levels of dolls and accessories.
 Oh and there’s a restaurant, a salon, and a doll hospital too.

 Somehow, I have managed to escape buying a doll.
 When my daughter was four and her friends were playing with them, I told her she needed to be 8 in order to get one (after all, that’s what the box says).
 That stuck in her mind and she now tells everyone she has to be 8 in order to get an American Girl doll.

 While we have never eaten at this store’s restaurant, we did get cookies and tea from MaryEllen’s bakery right in front of the restaurant.
 This was enough to satisfy my daughter and I imagine this is what we will do when we come to Chicago in the future.
-At least, I can get out relatively cheaply with this.
+At least I can get out relatively cheaply with this.

 There is definitely not a shortage of things to do in Chicago for kids and adults alike.
 From museums, waterfront activities and great food, this is a vibrant city with a beautiful downtown area conducive to wandering and enjoying the lakefront amenities.

-If you intend on visiting several museums or attractions, I encourage you to look at the Chicago Explorer card.
+If you intend on visiting several museums or attractions, I encourage you to look at the Chicago Explorer pass.
 We have bought this pass a couple of times (for this city and others) because you can save up to 40% on top attractions as well as skip the lines.
 I’m always looking for ways to cut costs and this is definitely one of them as we travel to large cities.

 Do you have any favorite Chicago activities or places to go when you are there?
-What other areas would you suggest to others travelling to Chicago for the first (or tenth) time?